 - Absent-Minded Professor: Described largely as such, though not so much "forgetful" as "workaholic and absurdly easy-going."

 - Ambiguous Disorder: Like her daughter, a lot of her personal "quirks", like her fixation on her research and her lack of social skills, could be explained by her having an autism spectrum disorder (especially considering the possible heritability of ASD).

 - Archnemesis Mom: Subverted.
 The real Wakaba is truly Futaba's beloved, But her cognition in Futaba's Palace is such, since Futaba thinks of her as a monster who thinks that she is burden to her work and wished she had never been born.
 Once she realizes this is a giant lie, Futaba turns the tables on her easily.

 - Armor-Piercing Question: Shadow Futaba asks a series of these to help Futaba realize that her belief that her mother hated her stemmed entirely from her mother's suicide note, which was falsified, so she thus has no reason to blame herself for her mother's fate.

-- Artistic License Religion: The Sphinx is not associated with the Seven Deadly Sins, and in fact does not come from Judeo-Christian mythology at all; Wrath is generally represented by Satan.
-Of course, the Sphinx is a Cognition, not a Shadow so it makes sense that it exists outside of the naming convention, although it does have some traits of a Shadow Self.
+- Artistic License Religion: The Sphinx is not associated with the Seven Deadly Sins, and does not come from Judeo-Christian mythology; Wrath is generally represented by Satan.
+Of course, the Sphinx is a Cognition, not a Shadow, so it makes sense that it exists outside of the naming convention, although it does have some traits of a Shadow Self.